French Young Innovative Company (JEI) Status 2026: Conditions, Tax Exemptions, Research Tax Credit Overlap and JEC Comparison

 During a tax or URSSAF audit, priority verification points include:

-- The 15% ratio calculation: calculation base (tax-deductible charges, after tax adjustments) and the scope of expenses included;
+- The 20% ratio calculation: calculation base (tax-deductible charges, after tax adjustments) and the scope of expenses included.
+This is the point that has moved most: the audit now tests 20%, no longer the 15% that applies solely to financial years ended before 1 March 2025;

 - Effective staff assignment: employees declared as R&D must be identifiable and their activities documented (job descriptions, project logs, meeting minutes);